-We, the below signed Gateway City mayors and managers, respectfully write to ask you to increase the annual cap on the Housing Development Incentive Program (HDIP) as recommended by the Joint Committee on Economic Development (H. 4864) and included by the House in their recently approved economic development package (H. 5007).
+We, the below signed Gateway City mayors and managers, respectfully write to ask you to increase the annual cap on the Housing Development Incentive Program (HDIP) as recommended by the Joint Committee on Economic Development in House Bill 4864 and included by the House Ways and Means Committee in House Bill 5007.
 This entails a one-time cap increase of \$57 million in FY2023 to eliminate the program's crippling 6-year waitlist, followed by a permanent cap increase from \$10 million to \$30 million.